-A conspiracy against the existing Spanish Government has been discovered, according to a letter from Madrid, written apparently by a Carlist.
-A paper, setting forth the designs of the conspirators, was discovered just as the person employed to distribute it was delivering some copies to a courier.
-His house was searched, and 14,000 impressions were discovered, as well as the original, corrected by the hand of the author.
-The writing proved to be that of Don Augustin Perales, Secretary of the Queen, who had just been removed from his post by the new palace regulations.
-He has been arrested, together with some persons of less note.
-The paper which was discovered sets forth that, owing to " the failure of the July revolution," the Queen is insulted and tyrannised over, shut up in her palace as in a prison, encircled by sbirri, and calumniated.
-A document is then appended, which, it is said, is attributed to the Queen herself.
-Whether this be true or not, it is spatch a few hundreds of military to the scene of upwritten in the Queen's person, and sets forth the desire roar. of her "maternal heart" that so "sublime a people, who deserve to enjoy the benefit of political liberty," should be enabled to satisfy their "just aspirations."
+the Queen herself.
+Whether this be true or not, it is written in the Queen's person, and sets forth the desire of her "maternal heart" that so "sublime a people, who deserve to enjoy the benefit of political liberty," should be enabled to satisfy their "just aspirations."
 A plan for realising these is subjoined, and all Spaniards are invoked to aid the writer.
 Among the chief features of this plan are-the establishment of the national militia; liberty of the press, "except in all that affects private life and the sacred ministers of our divine religion;" the free and public elections of the representatives of the nation, the provinces, and the municipalities; unlimited right of petition; reform of public employments; "energetic repression of the abuses of authority;" judicial responsibility; the establishment of a commission of censure (apparently for keeping a watch on the Ministerial departments); public instruction; a general amnesty; encouragement of the colonies; and the inauguration of various industrial works, such as railways, roads, canals, irrigation, agricultural banks, and banks of credit, &c.
 It will be seen that this programme is very democratic; yet it appears to have issued from the Carlists.
 Their real design is not obvious; but it may be inferred.
 They probably hoped to overthrow Espartero and O'Donnell, and thus to slip into power.
-Once seated him as Austrian Minister Plenipotentiary and President there, their democratic professions would soon have of the German Diet. vanished.
+Once seated there, their democratic professions would soon have vanished.
 There is no doubt that the Carlists are very busy just now, and are doing their best to precipitate a rising in their favour.
-An organisation exists in the taken place. very capital, and has ramifications in various parts of the country, especially in Catalonia.
-Some letters have near Tripoli.
-The combat lasted for several hours, been published in which the Count de Montemolin is , without any decisive result.
-The Turks remain enspoken of as "the King our Lord."
-The writer of one trenched in the same position, and the Arabs from time of these letters desires a "Royal Commissioner" in to time make a few skirmishes.
-In the battle near Madrid, and speaks of "the Royal army" facing "that Tripoli, the Arabs captured two guns, but they were of the Revolution"-i.e., the Queen's.
+An organisation exists in the very capital, and has ramifications in various parts of the country, especially in Catalonia.
+Some letters have been published in which the Count de Montemolin is spoken of as "the King our Lord."
+The writer of one of these letters desires a "Royal Commissioner" in Madrid, and speaks of "the Royal army" facing "that of the Revolution"-i.e., the Queen's.

-Accounts from Coblentz speak of "the complete understanding between the King of Prussia, the King of neighbourhood on the ground.
-Wurtemberg, the Prince Regent of Baden, the Duke of The Queen Dowager of Sweden, while walking on the Nassau, &c."
-This intelligence has not met with much 29th ult. in the park of Rosersberg, was suddenly seized favour in the highest Austrian circles.
+Accounts from Coblentz speak of "the complete understanding between the King of Prussia, the King of Wurtemberg, the Prince Regent of Baden, the Duke of Nassau, &c."
+This intelligence has not met with much favour in the highest Austrian circles.

-The reorganisation of the German Diet forms the subject of a leader in the Oesterreichische Zeitung, in the course of which occurs the following passage: -...
-The cry for a reform of the Bund, which has been raised by several German Diets with a kind of desperate energy, is neither more nor less than the expression of a deep feeling of shame at the unworthy part which Germany, is doomed to play in the great drama now acting in It is not positively stated what the contents of this letter Europe."
+The reorganisation of the German Diet forms the subject of a leader in the Oesterreichische Zeitung, in the course of which occurs the following passage : - " The cry for a reform of the Bund, which has been raised by several German Diets with a kind of desperate energy, is neither more nor less than the expression of a deep feeling of shame at the unworthy part which Germany is doomed to play in the great drama now acting in Europe.

-The Rev. Father Dionysius, of Piedmont, Carmelite and Apostolical Missionary at Bagdad, has been poisoned the Crimea, and particularly the fall of Sebastopol.
-Any by his servant, who had robbed him of 1000 plastres.
+and Apostolical Missionary at Bagdad, has been poisoned by his servant, who had robbed him of 1000 plastres.
 The European colony was greatly grieved at his loss.
 The affair has been referred to Constantinople, whence due punishment of the crime is expected.